Starting from blank

 Without tests, lint, and types, AI code degrades silently until it breaks in production.

 These aren’t AI problems.
 They’re foundation problems.
-Vibe coding solves all five.
+Structured vibe coding solves all six.

 Consistency, not chaos